Recover an Azure SQL database using automated database backups

-- A new database on the same logical server recovered to a specified point in time within the retention period.
+- Create a new database on the same SQL Database server recovered to a specified point in time within the retention period.

-- A database on the same logical server recovered to the deletion time for a deleted database.
+- Create a database on the same SQL Database server recovered to the deletion time for a deleted database.

 The recovery time to restore a database using automated database backups is impacted by several factors:

 - The compute size of the database

 - The amount of activity that needs to be replayed to recover to the restore point

 - The network bandwidth if the restore is to a different region

 - The number of concurrent restore requests being processed in the target region